giovannypietro/poi/README.md

 - Testing requirements
 - Community guidelines

+### Community Standards
+We're committed to a welcoming and inclusive community.
+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) before participating.

 ### Issues
 Found a specific problem or have a concrete suggestion?
 [Open an issue](../../issues):